Compare Energy Prices: How to Find a New Supplier

 When was the last time you switched your energy tariff?
-If it wasn’t within the past year, it’s likely that you’re on your provider’s standard variable tariff – which also tends to be the most expensive plan.
+If it wasn’t within the past year, it could be quite likely that you're on your provider’s standard variable tariff – which also often tends to be the most expensive plan.

-The best way to save money on your gas and electricity bills is to compare energy tariffs every 12 to 18 months and switch to a cheaper tariff.
+The best way to save money on your gas and electricity bills is to compare energy prices every 12 to 18 months and switch to a cheaper tariff.

 When looking for the best deal, there’s no one cheap energy plan for all.
-Pricing significantly varies depending on your location and usage.
+Pricing can significantly vary depending on your location and usage.
 It’s important to compare energy prices using your own details in order to find the best tariff for your home.

 What you’ll need to compare

-To compare energy tariff prices, we recommend you first gather a few details.
+To compare energy prices, we recommend you first gather a few details.